COMPASSION EXPORT CAMPAIGNING VICTORY

 Although Celtic Link live animal exports have been stopped from Portsmouth, exports continue out of Irish ports to the continent.
 Compassion in World Farming in Ireland is also campaigning to end this cruel practice by Celtic Link Ferries out of Rosslare.

 A huge thank you to everyone who took part in this action.
-To receive our actions and updates direct to your mailbox:
+To receive our actions and updates direct to your mailbox enter your email address at the bottom of the page.

 Share this page